iomicroservices/baselink-nuxt/content/about.md

 ---
-title: A bit about BaseLink
+title: "A bit about BaseLink"
-description: Hiya, we're BaseLink - the UK's trusted digital-first property services provider
+description: "Hiya, we’re BaseLink - the UK’s trusted digital-first property services provider"
 image: /images/general/about-baselink.png
 ogImage: /images/general/about-baselink.png
 alt: Find out more about BaseLink property services for your home and business in the UK